JiscaH/Fortran/pedigree_checker/Readme.md

 returning all 5x5=25 probabilities for each trio.

-In fact, ‘pedigree’ is extremely loosely defined: it may contain any arbitrary list of trios, such as offspring - sire - maternal grandparent.
+In fact, ‘pedigree’ is here extremely loosely defined: the pedigree file may contain any arbitrary list of trios, such as offspring - sire - maternal grandsire.
 Each individual may occur multiple times in the offspring column, e.g. with different candidate parents.

 Pairs can be included too, as trios where one parent is missing (‘NA’);
 probabilities are only calculated for this parent being unrelated (UU).
 Non-genotyped parents are treated the same as missing parents.

+NOTE: for pairs, it cannot tell you which of the two is the parent, and which the offspring.

+## Pair_checker

+This program is highly similar, but also considers the option for the samples to be from the same individual (duplicates).
+As the name implies, it only works for sample pairs.
+As it is simpler, it can be faster on very large datasets.

 ## Assumptions and simplifications